 The good news is that your canine can be treated with an intravenous transfusion of blood plasma (a frozen blood product) to clot the wound.

 Afterward, tests can be performed on your pooch to find out which clotting factor your canine is missing.

 Then your dog can receive the treatment they need to avoid any bleeding issues in the future.

 Your Dog’s Nail is Bleeding After a Walk

 Perhaps you’ve just been out with your dog.
 You’ve just come home and thought “hey my dog’s nail is bleeding” If you notice your dog’s nail bleeding after a walk, there’s a good chance your dog has brittle nails.

 Try walking your dog on soft ground instead of sidewalks and roads.

-Also, speak to your dog’s vets about possible nutritional deficiencies that could be causing brittle nails.
+Also, speak to your dog’s vets about possible nutritional deficiencies that could be causing brittle nails and dog nail bleeding.